shuhei/babel-angular2-app/README.md

 - Bundles JavaScript files into one file.
 No lazy loading.
 - Uses babel instead of Traceur.
-- Supports `@` annotation and type annotation with babel transformer plugin.
+- Supports class/parameter decorator and parameter type metadata with babel and a babel transformer plugin.
-- (Very limited rtts_assert support)
+- Limited support of rtts_assert.

 ## Try